alexxbo/keep-in-touch-be/README.md

 ## 📄 License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details or visit [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).

 **Author**: Alex Borovskoy